noorannooran/exams/Security/review.md

   - antispyware
   - host-based firewalls

+### Application Security
+- development: security should be considered through all phases of SDLC
+  - application configuration baselines
+  - secure coding concepts
+  - application hardening and patch management

+### Securing Data
+> DLP Data Loss Prevention: security tools used to recognize and id data critical to the organization and ensure it's protected
+- Data in Use, data in transit, data at rest

+#### 3 types of DLP sensors
+1. DLP Network Sensors
+- DLP Storage Sensors
+- DLP Agent Users
 ## Quiz 1 A&A

 1. What type of malware is heavily dependent on a user in order to spread?